Feel like yourself again

 Hair transplant surgery has a high success rate of restoring hair around the hairline, mid-scalp, and crown.
 But it doesn’t have any impact on your natural hair growth cycle — meaning it won’t stimulate any new hair growth.

-Since you’re simply moving hairs from one part of your head to another, you’ll have the same total amount of hair follicles after the procedure — albeit in different locations.
+Because you’re simply moving hairs from one part of your head to another, you’ll have the same total amount of hair follicles after the procedure — albeit in different locations.
 So you won’t actually have any new hair follicles.

 If you already have very severe hair loss, even an extensive NeoGraft hair transplant might not be able to restore enough hair to your hairline, mid-scalp, and crown.

 This is something you’ll want to talk about with your surgeon before undergoing any type of hair transplant procedure.
+Additionally, hair transplants usually aren’t recommended for people with alopecia areata, an autoimmune condition that causes patchy hair loss.

 If done well, hair restoration procedures from NeoGraft are permanent.
 But — and this may seem counterintuitive — it’s still possible to continue losing hair after getting a hair transplant.